 Need a source for other people's lucid dreams?
-Have a look around our Lucid Dreaming Forums or see the last 15 pages of the free quarterly magazine, Lucid Dreaming Experience, co-edited by Robert Waggoner himself.
+Just have a look around our Lucid Dreaming Forums.

 Charlie Morley, a holistic lucid dream teacher and author of Dreams of Awakening: Lucid Dreaming and Mindfulness of Dream and Sleep, frequently muses on lucid dreaming in a Tibetan Buddhist context.
 However, his New Year's resolution attempts put his dreamwork - and his dreamplay - into some perspective.

 "My New Year's resolution is to try to play more in the lucid dream rather than feel that I have to use EVERY lucid dream for some deep spiritual practice."